Always up for something new

 “Dr. Klatt was such an inspiration to me,” Garcia said.
 “He really enjoyed his work and helping patients and the community.
 He made me appreciate what we do in the medical field so much more.”

 Her mentor also told her that if a day goes by when you don't learn something new, it's time for a new challenge.
-That sentiment beamed a life mantra for Garcia, and it's what brought her to Indigo Urgent Care.
+That sentiment beamed a life mantra for Garcia, and it's what brought her to Indigo Health.

 “Every day here is fun, different and unexpected,” she said.
 “I'm always learning something new.”